Home » Projects » ESTEP projects » ESSA » Project

 Background

-The workforce of today, and tomorrow, must adapt to digital transformations and changes in production processes (Industry 4.0), as well as adjust to the new working practices and patterns of work organisation that are being introduced as a result of such developments (Work 4.0).
+The workforce of today and tomorrow must adapt to digital transformations and changes in production processes, as well as to the new working practices and patterns of work organisation that are being introduced as a result of such developments.
+New and more stringent regulations concerning energy efficiency and emissions, to protect the environment, will also impact the way the steel sector in Europe operates.

 A more highly qualified, specialised and multi-skilled workforce is needed to address all of these developments, but the industry faces skills gaps, skills shortages, recruitment difficulties and talent management issues.